Research Ethics and Author Usage Policies

 Plagiarism and Text Reuse

-Manuscripts submitted to the HCA Healthcare Journal of Medicine must be original, with content that isn't under consideration for another journal.
-Articles will be checked for plagiarism using iThenticate prior to being accepted for publication.
-The editors reserve the right to judge potentially plagiarized or reused content on a case-by-case basis, including the right to reject a submission without the option to resubmit.
+Manuscripts submitted to the HCA Healthcare Journal of Medicine must be original, with content that is not under consideration for another journal.
+Articles will be checked for plagiarism upon submission using iThenticate software.
+The editors reserve the right to judge potentially plagiarized or reused content on a case-by-case basis; editors may reject a submission without the option to resubmit.

-Authors should not reuse content under the authors' names that has appeared in other published articles or articles under consideration with another journal.
+Authors should not reuse content that has appeared in other published articles or articles under consideration with another journal, including text that has been written by the authors themselves.
 While some publications accept some reuse of text from the authors' previous work, the HCA Healthcare Journal of Medicine will not publish manuscripts that have content identical to that of other published materials, either the authors' own or from another source, without proper citation and, if necessary, written permission for reuse from any copyright and/or license holders.

-Authors of acceptable articles must sign a copyright agreement with HCA Physician Services, Inc. d/b/a Emerald Medical Education, the publisher of the journal.
-An email will be send to the corresponding author with the agreement form.
+Authors of acceptable articles must sign a copyright agreement with HCA Healthcare Physician Services, Inc., doing business as Emerald Medical Education, the publisher of the journal.
+An email will be sent to the corresponding author with the agreement form.

 Questions regarding copyright or permissions can be directed to the editors using the 'Contact Us' option to the left or by emailing Emerald Medical Education.